sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * by using their newfound power to deal with the bullies that previously tormented them
- * by exposing the high priest as the one who stole the soul gem, and taking his place as the trusted spiritual leader
+ * even though they were entrusted with this secret quest by their holy order, when they travel back through the badlands, they share the seeds of the foreverfruit with the impoverished village that showed them hospitality
- * by gaining respect and admiration from their family by returing with the elves' ointment to cure their grandfather of the Medusa's curse
+ * by not screwing up for once in the eyes of their family, and actually gaining respect by applying the elves' ointment to cure their grandfather of the Medusa's curse
- * by re-igniting the war, but finding that they've lost their taste for the battle they once considered glorious
+ * by re-igniting the war as they were bade, but also challenging their lord for the position of clan leader
  * by being cast out of yet another city, but this time they're on the road with mirth in their step and a horse pulling sixteen barrels of mead